 £415,000 (Dept of Health Grant)

-The annexe is separated from the Voysey Architecture of the main building by a glazed link, which not only separates the architectural periods but allows natural light to flood the internal circulation corridor below.
+The annexe is separated from the Voysey Architecture of the main building by a glazed link, which not only delineates the architectural periods but allows natural light to flood the internal circulation corridor below.

 This demanding build was completed within 14 months to adhere to Department of Health funding criteria.